KatjaDanielzik/MetaboDynamics/README.md

     distribution and reports probabilities of a functional module being over-represented in a cluster.

-3)  Estimation of the distance in regards to dynamics between clusters of different experimental conditions with a Bayesian models that infers the mean pairwise euclidean distance between two clusters.
-    Combined with the comparison of metabolites that compose two clusters it allows to spot differences and similarities between experimental conditions.
+3)  Estimation of the distances between dynamics clusters under different experimental conditions with a Bayesian model that infers the mean pairwise Euclidean distance between two clusters.
+In combination with the comparison of metabolites that compose two clusters this allows to spot differences and similarities between experimental conditions.

 ## Workflow